solana-labs/solana/book/src/terminology.md

 The time, i.e. number of [slots](terminology.md#slot), for which a [leader schedule](terminology.md#leader-schedule) is valid.

-## execution key

-The key in the transaction that pays for the cost of including the transaction in the ledger.
-This is the first key in the transaction.
-This key must be declared as Credit-Debit since paying for the transaction reduces the account balance.

 ## fake storage proof

 A proof which has the same format as a storage proof, but the sha state is actually from hashing a known ledger value which the storage client can reveal and is also easily verifiable by the network on-chain.

+## fee account

+The fee account in the transaction is the account pays for the cost of including the transaction in the ledger.
+This is the first account in the transaction.
+This account must be declared as Credit-Debit in the transaction since paying for the transaction reduces the account balance.

 ## finality